rynmccrmck/thunderdome/README.md

 # thunderdome
-## Kaggle Contests for internal use
+## Kaggle Contests for Private Use

 Why this project: